-Join Anastasia McCune for an in-depth discussion in this video Audio splitting, part of Flash Professional: 2015 Creative Cloud Updates.
+Join Anastasia McCune for an in-depth discussion in this video Audio splitting, part of Flash CC 2015 New Features.

 - The current release of Flash Professional allows you a quick and easy way to split audio files on the Timeline into two.
 Now here's what I mean.
 I'm gonna hit Ctrl-Enter to test our sample file here.
 To keep things interesting, it has an animation of a person driving a car which is suddenly stopped by a giant monkey jumping in front of the car.
 Now what happens after that in the story is anyone's guess.
 We're gonna add some audio to this to see the new Audio Split feature.
 Now adding audio into Flash is the same as it's always been.

 So I'm just gonna go to the File menu and choose Import and Import to Library.
 I'm gonna find the car sound in the exercise files and click Open.
 Here in my Library, our car sound appears.
 So here on our Timeline we have a sound layer.
 I'm gonna click frame one and I'm gonna drag and drop car.wav to the stage and we can see the waveform appear here in the Timeline.
 I'm gonna click Play underneath the Timeline so we can hear what that sound is like. (car engine revving) (brakes screeching) So, it starts out sounding like the car is accelerating and then there's a screeching sound near the end as the brakes are hit.

 You can kind of see where that screech starts in the waveform.
 It's here around frame 54 and 55.
 So the timing of the accelerating part of the audio I think is OK.
 But the tires screeching to a halt part could probably be better if it happened just a little bit later on down the Timeline, maybe about frame 60 since that matches up with some of the other action going on here on the Timeline.
 So, up until now, there might be a couple ways you would approach splitting up that sound.